chebfun/chebsite/docs/functions/chebfun/sum.md

 ---
-title: """sum"""
+title: "sum"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """sum"""
+function_name: "sum"
-snippet: """Definite integral of a CHEBFUN."""
+snippet: "Definite integral of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SUM   Definite integral of a CHEBFUN.
+<pre class="help-text"> SUM   Definite integral of a CHEBFUN.
     SUM(F) is the integral of a column CHEBFUN F over its domain of definition.

     SUM(F, A, B), where A and B are scalars, integrates a column CHEBFUN F over